RomainLITUD/Car-Following-Dataset-HV-vs-AV/README.md

 # Large Car-following Dataset Based on Lyft level-5: Following Autonomous Vehicles vs. Human-driven Vehicles

 - This is the description of the comparisive car-following dataset for studying driving behaviours when following AVs vs. HVs.
-The relevant paper is available via this link: [pre-printed(click)](https://arxiv.org/abs/2305.18921).
+The relevant paper is available via this link: [IEEE ITSC paper (click)](https://ieeexplore.ieee.org/abstract/document/10422574).
 This paper describes how the dataset is prepared.

 ## Quick start